sreilly1977/dlh-cyber_security/notes/README.md

 ---

 *Built for practical security operations.
-Always test and tailor detections to your environment.*# Cybersecurity Notes Detection queries can be copied and adapted to match your environment's index names, sourcetypes, and rule IDs.
-Review and test each query before deploying in production.
-The architecture guide serves as a reference for designing and sizing an open-source security operations stack.
+Always test and tailor detections to your environment.*